-The Company is evaluating additional exploration activities and a drill program at its Tombstone South Property later this year and additional drilling and field work at its Corral Copper Property.
+The Company is evaluating additional drilling and field work at its Corral Copper Property and additional exploration activities and a drill program at its Tombstone South Property for the first quarter of 2025.

 For additional information on the Tombstone South Property please refer to the National Instrument 43-101 Technical Report dated effective May 10, 2021 entitled "Technical Report on the Tombstone South Property, Cochise County, Arizona, USA" filed on SEDAR+ at www.sedarplus.com.